 Duration: 1 Day

-This course is part of CCL Academy’s ‘Skills Workshop’ series, a suite of course focusing on the practical skills required by Compliance and Financial Crime Prevention professionals.
+This course is part of CCL Academy’s ‘Skills Workshop’ series, a suite of courses focusing on the practical skills required by Compliance and Financial Crime Prevention professionals.

 Who is this for?